On your mark, get set…sell!

 Coupons are a great way to highlight a time-limited deal and grab the attention of shoppers.

 It’s also possible to create a Sponsored Products campaign for your discounted product, which could help your search results and increase your page views.
-Take a look at *Sponsored Products eligibility and *Sponsored Products for Coupons (*sellers login required) for more information.
+Take a look at coupon eligibility and Sponsored Ads Guidelines for more information.

 To create your coupon on Amazon, follow these step-by-step instructions.